This Avocado Salsa is the best! It’s fresh and tasty, with crunchy veggies and creamy avocado.

 • That said, we don’t want it resting too long– otherwise, the avocado will begin to brown and take on an odd texture.
 This salsa is best enjoyed the same day it is made.

-Please keep in mind that tomatoes are a fruit so keeping quantities the same, you can replace the tomatoes with a different fruit — think pineapple, mango, peaches, etc. (or try our Mango Avocado Salsa)
+Please keep in mind that tomatoes are a fruit so keeping quantities the same, you can replace the tomatoes with a different fruit — think pineapple, mango, peaches, etc. (or try this Mango Avocado Salsa)

 Image of the dish all mixed together